 My name is Boer, James Boer.
 But you can call me Kees, which is pronounced “case.”
 My middle name is Jacobus, which translates to James.
-See, I’m Dutch, which means I grew up in the Netherlands, but doesn’t necessarily explain why I’m a Compassion Advocate, but I am … Dutch and a Compassion Advocate.
+See, I’m Dutch, which means I grew up in the Netherlands.

 Some of them did, and I was always so excited.
 I wouldn’t receive more than a couple a year but getting one made my whole month.
 I’d read and reread the letters until I almost had them memorized.
 And I still have those letters after all of these years.

-A few years ago I. He shared a story about a huge flood in one of the countries Compassion works in.
+A few years ago I interviewed Wess Stafford.
+He shared a story about a huge flood in one of the countries Compassion works in.

 The local staff was evacuating the children, but one child kept trying to get back into her home.
 Finally, the worker let the child go.
 A couple minutes later, the child came back with a little pouch.
 In it were all the letters her sponsor had written her.

-This is a sample of what my sponsored children write to me.
+This is a sample of what the children I sponsor write to me.
 Although the words are different, they often have the same message.

 The first one is from Dulce, from Bolivia.
 She doesn’t have a father anymore.
-And although we have been writing each other for quite a long time, she didn’t actually know how to write then so.
+And although we have been writing each other for quite a long time, she didn’t actually know how to write then so someone from the child development center wrote for her.

 “Dulce always shows your letter to everybody.
 She tells them that her father is named Kees and he is from the Netherlands.”